yaelsprikut/compare-img-cli/README.md

-# compare-img-cli
+# Bjorn's Compare Image CLI
-A CLI designed to compare two images and output some meaningful data.
+A useful CLI designed to compare two images and output some meaningful data.

 Used with the help of Pixelmatch: (https://www.npmjs.com/package/pixelmatch).

 ## Getting Started